Home Service Marketing Benchmarks: What Should You Actually Be Paying Per Lead?

 Track quarter over quarter, not just month to month.
 Seasonal swings distort monthly comparisons.
 Build at least a year of data before making major budget shifts.

 The contractors who grow aren’t the ones spending the most on marketing.
 They’re the ones who know exactly what every dollar produces and cut what doesn’t work fast.
+If you want a quick gut-check on where your shop sits, our breakdown of the 5 levels of marketing maturity tells you what to fix next.

 Where to go next